-I listened to a man who said I could know the answers to unanswered questions about life, which no theologian had even given me–and which were never in my mind to begin with.
+I listened to a man who said I could know the answers to unanswered questions about life, which no theologian had ever given me–and which were never in my mind to begin with.

 I listened to a man that said, “the Bible interprets itself,” not grasping that I was letting him interpret it for me.

-I listened to a man who focused so much on Satan and the end of the world [age], that I was in fear that I would die if I didn’t listen to him.
+I listened to a man who focused so much on Satan and the end of the world, that I was in fear that I would die if I didn’t listen to him.

-I listened to a man, instead of just reading my Bible–as I used to do when I was a young man.
+I listened to a man, instead of just reading my Bible–as I used to do when I was a young lad.